Twelve Kings Challenge 2019 - Dromore CC

 The charity we will be supporting this year is Friends of the Cancer Centre in Belfast.
 We have several club members that have been helped by this and other similar services in the past year.

-- The Shorter Route will follow the same circuit as last year with one change to take in a lovely hill near Laurancetown, covering 63km / 39mi.
+- The Shortest Route will follow the same circuit as last year with one change to take in a lovely hill near Laurancetown, covering 63km / 39mi.

 The Strava links to the two loops are: